-Although the analysis of the full development capacity can be instructive, the numbers of assumptions that must be made about the development potential of each parcel render the results unreliable.
-Consequently, the Village will work with property owners to create master development plans in order to develop a more accurate and feasible analysis of the total developmental capacity of the Village.
+The Village will work with property owners to create master development plans in order to develop accurate and feasible analysis of the total developmental capacity of the Village.

 New commercial and mixed-use development is most likely to occur in the Village Core in the next few years due to the value of property, the proximity to skiing and the availability of infrastructure and utilities.
 Some commercial development should be anticipated in the Kachina area after a new Kachina water tank is installed in 2017.
 New development in theAmizette area will be possible after water and sewer services are made available in the near future.